Auburn Tigers men's basketball: Alumni Gymnasium

-Auburn's first on-campus basketball facility was Alumni Gymasium, which opened in February 1916.
+Auburn's first on-campus basketball facility was Alumni Gymnasium, which opened in February 1916.
 Auburn played its home games in Alumni Gymnasium until Auburn Sports Arena was opened in 1946.

 Auburn Sports Arena

 Auburn Sports Arena was a 2,500 seat multi-purpose arena.
 Nicknamed "The Barn," it opened in 1946.
 It was replaced when Beard-Eaves-Memorial Coliseum opened in 1969.
 Auburn Sports Arena stood until September 21, 1996, when it caught fire and burned down in the middle of a football game between Auburn and LSU.

 Beard–Eaves–Memorial Coliseum

 Beard–Eaves–Memorial Coliseum is a 10,500-seat multipurpose arena that opened in 1969 under the name Memorial Coliseum.
 It was renamed after former player and coach Joel Eaves to Joel H. Eaves Memorial Coliseum in 1987.
 It was renamed for the final time to Beard-Eaves-Memorial Coliseum in 1993, adding the name of former Auburn athletic director Jeff Beard.

 Auburn boasted a 393–182 (.683) overall record at Beard–Eaves–Memorial Coliseum.
 Auburn had a winning record at home in 37 of the 42 seasons Auburn played in the Coliseum.
 Auburn's 30-game home winning streak from the 1997–98 season to the final game of the 1999–2000 season was the longest in Coliseum history.
 It was the nation's second longest current winning streak at the time and is the second longest home winning streak in Auburn history.

 Auburn played its final season in Beard–Eaves–Memorial Coliseum in the 2009–10 season.
 Auburn's final game in Beard–Eaves–Memorial Coliseum was on March 3, 2010; Auburn beat Mississippi State 89–80.